noironetworks/cko/README.md

 ### 3.1 Control Cluster

 #### 3.1.1 Prequisites
 * A functional Kubernetes cluster with reachability to the ACI Fabric that will serve as the Control Cluster.
-(A single node cluster is adequate.)
+A single node cluster is adequate, refer to [Appendix](#single-node-control-cluster) for a quick guide on how to set up one.
 * kubectl
 * Helm